Volunteer

 How long does the process take?

-You said you’d be in touch within 48 hours and I haven’t heard from you?
+You said you’d be in touch within 4 days, and I haven’t heard from you.
+What now?

-We do our best, but it is often true that we don’t meet this goal.
 Occasionally, due to technical problems, we do not receive emails or applications.
-If you think that is the case, please feel free to follow up via email - inquiries@hedgesvillehounds.com.
+If you think that is the case, please follow up via email - inquiries@hedgesvillehounds.com

 What is your adoption fee?